Notice: Until further notice, we will be closing at 1 pm on Saturday

 122 Waterman Road, Royalton, Vermont, (802) 763-2232

-OPEN TO THE PUBLIC: Tuesday, Thursday, Friday, and Saturday 7 am-1 pm
+OPEN TO THE PUBLIC: Tuesday, Wednesday, and Friday from 7 AM and 1 PM, and Saturday 7 am-1 pm

 • Home